itsee-birmingham/standalone_collation_editor/docs/data-format.md

 sidebar_label: Data Format
 ---

-The data structure for each witness retrieved for collation by the `getUnitData()` function should follow the structure outlined in the [collation unit section](collation-unit.md).
+The data structure for each document retrieved for collation by the `getUnitData()` function should follow the structure outlined in the [collation unit section](collation-unit.md).

-Units which are lacunose or omitted in a witness require special treatment.
+Units which are lacunose or omitted in a document require special treatment.

 ## Omitted Units